 eBay is one of the largest sellers of computers on the internet.
 It is possible to purchase new and used computers in great condition on eBay.
 If you are a techy person, you can even buy everything you need on eBay to build a computer.
-Just like anything else on eBay, read the seller’s description, return policy, and make sure you understand shipping terms.
+To successfully buy a computer on eBay, read the seller’s description, return policy, and make sure you understand shipping terms.

-To find exactly what you need, make sure your search criteria is specific.
+To find exactly what you need, make sure to use specific search criteria.
 Are you looking for a desktop or a laptop?
 Do you want a PC or a Mac?
-Do you need an all-inclusive package with lots of upgrades and accessories for gaming or video production, or just a basic computer for checking email and surfing the internet? eBay has everything you could possibly need.
+Do you need an all-inclusive package with lots of upgrades and accessories for gaming or video production, or just a basic computer for checking email and surfing the internet? eBay has everything you need.
 Think about your needs before starting the search.
 Buying a computer is like buying a car.
 Forethought and planning are needed to think through all the options, features, models, and price points.

 eBay makes it easy to find exactly what you want and filter out things you don’t.
 Let’s walk through a sample search on eBay for a MacBook Air to demonstrate how to use the search and filter features.

 - Enter three to five keywords about the computer you wish to purchase.
 Making the search too specific at the beginning may eliminate valid options.
 Unfortunately, one place eBay is lacking is uniformity of titles.
 Sellers can use any words they want in titles, so it is best to start with a broad search and narrow it down with filters.
 We will enter “MacBook Air” to start the search.

 - Once the search populates, you can then look on the left side menu and start narrowing the search with criteria such as year made, type of processor, color, screen size, operating system, memory, condition, price, and buying format.

 Continue to work through the filters until you have narrowed the search and found exactly what you need.